Devon Morris

 Devon Morris (born 22 January 1961) is a retired Jamaican sprinter who mainly competed in the 400 metres.
 He won this distance at the 1991 IAAF World Indoor Championships, and his personal best time was 45.49 seconds, achieved during the 1987 World Championships.
-At the 1988 Summer Olympics he won a silver medal with the Jamaican team in 4 x 400 metres relay.
+At the 1988 Summer Olympics he won a silver medal with the Jamaican team in 4 × 400 metres relay.
 He was an Earl Mellis Former Olympic Sprinter.
 Devon Morris is currently working as the Facility Director at Jubilee World.